Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

-Nakashibetsu, located in Eastern Hokkaido, is known as one of Japan's leading “dairy kingdoms.”
-In its central town area lies “ushiyado,” a guesthouse opened by an active dairy farmer.
-With a kitchen designed to look like a cowshed, guest rooms named after cattle breeds, and popular activities like the “Morning Farm Walk” for feeding experiences and butter-making workshops, it offers a chance to get a taste of a dairy farmer's life.
-We introduce this new hub of accommodation where you can connect with the town's culture of living alongside cattle just by staying there.
+Nakashibetsu, a town in Eastern Hokkaido, is known as one of Japan's foremost "dairy kingdoms."
+In its central district lies "ushiyado," a guesthouse opened by an active dairy farmer.
+With a kitchen designed to look like a barn, rooms named after cattle breeds, and popular activities like the "Morning Farm Walk" for feeding experiences and butter-making workshops, this guesthouse offers a chance to touch the life of a dairy farmer.
+We introduce this new hub of accommodation where you can immerse yourself in the town's culture of living alongside cows just by staying the night.

 Guesthouse ushiyado